Girls Name Songs Stories and Trivia

-Here are Girls Name Songs Stories posted on girlsnamesongs.com as Featured Songs in the last few years.
-This is a re-posting of song stories about some of the girls name songs listed on this site.
-This website features over 2,000 songs and hundreds of girls' names in the most comprehensive list of songs with a girl's name in the title or songs named after a girl or woman or written about a girl or woman with that name!
+Here are Girls Name Songs Stories previously posted on girlsnamesongs.com as Featured Songs in the last few years.
+We hope you find these stories interesting and useful as they may expand your appreciation of some of the over 2,000 songs about hundreds of girls' names in the most comprehensive list of songs with a girl's name in the title or songs named after a girl or woman or written about a girl or woman with that name!

 Also, check out the list of most popular female Baby Names the top 50 baby girl names for babies born in the US.
 The names link to related songs for that name.
 Then, for your consideration, please review the Top 40 list of the best love songs with a woman's name in the title.